top of page

 AttendanceCompetitors are expected to attend the event until the end of the awards ceremony on Sunday night.
 Whistlers are encouraged to be in the audience during all levels of competition.
 Optional events, such as group dinners, will be included in the schedule.

-Airports: Los Angeles International Airport (LAX) and Burbank "Bob Hope" Airport (BUR)
+• Airports: Los Angeles International Airport (LAX) and Burbank "Bob Hope" Airport (BUR)

-PRE-RECORDED ACCOMPANIMENT DIRECTIVES:
+PRE-RECORDED ACCOMPANIMENT GUIDELINES

 • NO VOCALS or whistling allowed on backtracks (20% point reduction).

-LIVE BAND ACCOMPANIMENT DIRECTIVES:
+LIVE BAND ACCOMPANIMENT GUIDELINES

 • Whistlers may perform any Popular composition of their choosing.